ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/build.md

 The Thelio Astra makes it possible to build the complete software stack on an Arm-based local machine instead of using a non-Arm desktop computer, with the ISA compatibility benefits that it brings to Arm-based software development.
 Using Arm-based cloud instances is another option.

-You can build the Using the Arm Automotive Solutions Software Reference Stack from the command line of the Ubuntu 20.04 Multipass virtual machine.
+You can build the Arm Automotive Solutions Software Reference Stack from the command line of the Ubuntu 20.04 Multipass virtual machine.

 Start by creating a new directory, and then clone the repository: